spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 2. Create a Nutanix self-hosted PCG by installing Palette agents in your existing Kubernetes cluster using kubectl commands provided in the Palette UI.
 For guidance, review [Install Private Cloud Gateway](install-pcg.md).

-  When the PCG status displays the state **Running**, the PCG Kubernetes cluster is integrated with Palette.
+  When the PCG status displays the state **Running**, the workload cluster is integrated with Palette.

   :::info